Towards Operational Automated Greenhouse Gas Plume Detection and Delineation: Results

-We observe a significantly higher false negative rate for plumes associated with Electricity Generation (EG) sources -- roughly $4\times$ higher on training data, and nearly $6\times$ higher on test data -- relative to the other sectors.
-The issues with detecting plumes from EG sources are the result of two issues.
-First, all of the plumes we observed from EG sources occur in urban areas with diverse surface materials and substantial albedo variation.
-As shown in Figure \ref{fig:source_plumes}, CMF images representing complex and diverse urban areas often contain similarly complex false enhancements, with many occurring in the relative vicinity of observed plumes.
-Second, EG sources only represent 1.3\% of the all of the sources observed in the selected airborne campaigns.
-Given the complexity of the CMF enhancements where EG sources occur, it is unlikely we have a representative sample of plumes produced by EG sources to train our model to detect them robustly.
-Interestingly, we observe the lowest FNR of all sectors on wastewater treatment facilities ($<0.2$\% of all observed airborne sources) which also occur in similarly diverse urban areas, but are also likely driven by the lack of representative samples.
-In terms of the overall quantity of false negatives per campaign, oil and natural gas (\ONG) sources dominate by a factor of $2\times$ on training plumes, and nearly $10\times$ on test plumes, relative to the average false negative count of the remaining source sectors.
-This is not particularly surprising given that \ONG sources represent 86\% of the all of the identified sources observed in the airborne campaigns we consider in this work.
-A less obvious contributing factor to the high \ONG FNR count is that many false negatives represent \ONG plumes observed in the \ANG and GAO Permian campaigns with small pixelwise footprints.
-Additionally, observations from the \ANG Permian campaign are $2.39\times$ lower resolution than those from other \ANG campaigns (7.4 vs. 3.1\msq GSD), and observations from the GAO Permian campaign are $1.3\times$ lower resolution (6.0 vs. 4.67\msq GSD) than the other GAO campaigns.
+We observe a significantly higher false negative rate for plumes associated with Electricity Generation (EG) sources---\jake{0.22 on the training set and 0.33 on the test set}---relative to the other sectors. \jake{This indicates that 1.3\% of the dataset distribution was not sufficient for the model to learn to detect plumes attributed to EG. This effect is further exacerbated by the fact that} all of the plumes we observed from EG sources occur in urban areas with diverse surface materials and substantial albedo variation.
+As shown in Figure~\ref{fig:source_plumes}, CMF images representing complex and diverse urban areas often contain similarly complex false enhancements, with many occurring in the relative vicinity of observed plumes. \jake{A more representative sample of EG plumes were necessary for the model to learn to detect them robustly.}